tremor-rs/tremor-rfcs/text/0010-modularity.md

 iteration as arguments for the following invocation.
 Functions may access constants but cannot access external mutable state.

+Functions are limited to only call functions that were defined prior to themselves, this limits the risk of cyclic recursion between multiple functions and ensure that every call is guaranteed to terminate.

 ### Functions come in multiple forms:

 #### Intrinsic functions

 Intrinsic functions provide the signature of a builtin function.
 These are provided for documentation purposes and so that API